royallthefourth/bartlett/README.md

 #### `INSERT`

 To write rows to a table, make a `POST` request to the corresponding table's URL.
-Your request should include a payload in the form of a JSON array of rows to insert.
+Your request payload may come in the form of a JSON array of rows to insert _or_ a single value.

+Inserts return an object containing an array of error messages and the IDs of all successful inserts.

 To generate your own surrogate key for each row, identify in your `Table` struct an `IDColumn`.
 Provide a function that returns a new ID each time it's invoked.